Andy the Apatosaurus – Free Dinosaur Crochet Pattern

 Ad-Free PDF Pattern for Andy the Apatosaurus

-• Use a stitch marker to keep track of your continuous rounds.
+• Track Your Rounds: Since Andy is worked in a spiral, always use a stitch marker to keep track of your continuous rounds.
+This prevents counting errors in the larger body sections.

-• Check out this list of tips and tricks for amigurumi for more!
+Looking for more help?
+Check out my full list of tips and tricks for amigurumi for more professional techniques!

 More Free Dinosaur Crochet Patterns